-The Valley Forge Muster Roll, a project of the Valley Forge Park Alliance, is dedicated to the memory of those who were at winter quarters from December 19, 1777 to June 19, 1778.
+The Valley Forge Muster Roll, a project of the Valley Forge Park Alliance, is dedicated to those who were at winter quarters from December 19, 1777, to June 19, 1778.
 The Continental Army used monthly muster rolls to track the army’s strength.
 Each roll contains names, ranks, dates of enlistment, and other notes on soldiers’ assignments, activities, or conditions.

 Yours in Service to our Shared Heritage,

 The Valley Forge Park Alliance